DerrickAmoateng/Typemaster-project/README.md

 The mobile view feature accomodates screens with a maximum width of 375px whiles the tablet view feature applies to screens with width between 376px and 768px.

-The page renders an optimal layout for desktop scrrens not exceeding 1440px.
+The page renders an optimal layout for desktop screens not exceeding 1440px.
 ## Features
 ------------
 - Optimal layout depending on device's screen size.